Hey Nutrition Lady

 Can I make vegan cauliflower soup?

 You sure can!
-Simply replace the yogurt with your favourite creamy plant-based milk (This oat milk is my fave) and a squeeze of lemon for some tang.
+Simply replace the yogurt with your favourite creamy plant-based milk and a squeeze of lemon for some tang.
 Alternatively you could try using plant-based yoghurt, light coconut milk, or cashew cream - though please note that I haven't tried these modifications.

 Hey Nutrition Lady, is cauliflower healthy?